-- 2 tbsp fresh basil chopped
+- 2 tablespoons fresh basil chopped

-- 2 tbsp fresh parsley chopped
+- 2 tablespoons fresh parsley chopped

 - 2 cloves garlic chopped

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-- 4 tbsp butter or margarine
+- 4 tablespoon butter or margarine

-- Keep warm until ready to serve.
-For best results, serve immediately, while still crispy.
+Keep warm until ready to serve.
+For best results, serve immediately while still crispy.